WFTV Kay Mellor Screenwriters’ Lab

 About the programme

-The WFTV Kay Mellor Screenwriters’ Lab will be an opportunity for you to work intensely on one script at final draft stage and develop it over the course of the lab to be pitch ready, create a network of peers and industry colleagues, build confidence in your craft and develop your writing voice in a supportive and distraction free environment.
+The WFTV Kay Mellor Screenwriters’ Lab is an opportunity for you to work intensely on one script at final draft stage and develop it over the course of the lab to be pitch ready, create a network of peers and industry colleagues, build confidence in your craft and develop your writing voice in a supportive and distraction free environment.

 Eligibility Criteria